Here’s an excerpt from an article in The Atlantic, published in 2018:

 And yet these aren’t the best things about gossip.
 Its crowning achievement may actually strike at the heart of identity-formation and human flourishing:

 Dunbar [an anthropologist quoted in the article] argues that idle chatter with and about others gave early humans a sense of shared identity and helped them grow more aware of their environment, thus incubating the complex higher functioning that would ultimately yield such glories of civilization as the Talmud, Pascal, and Ann Landers.

-I haven’t delved into the source material being examined here, but I have several problems with the article’s line of reasoning.
-Gossip is described simply as “talk between at least two people about absent others.”
-I am pretty sure it is more than that.
+I haven’t delved into the source material being examined here, but I take issue with several aspects of the article’s line of reasoning.
+First, gossip is described simply as “talk between at least two people about absent others” but I am pretty sure it is more than that.
 Look up any dictionary definition, and you’ll see that it involves exchanging unverified stories and reports, especially where one’s private affairs are concerned.
 Which means someone is usually portrayed in a bad way without the opportunity to defend themselves.

 Secondly, note how the article says that gossip results in people “growing closer.”
 In almost all of the cases mentioned, gossip benefits some people at the expense of others.
 That ought to be a red flag.
 Granted, there is evidence that the victims of gossip can reform themselves based on the gossip that they become aware of.
 But is such reform really a positive and sustainable good if it is based on (1) feedback as roundabout and flimsy as gossip, and (2) something as fickle as the approval of one’s peers?
 I’m not saying, of course, that good can’t come out of such situations.
 But it would be false to say that gossip is good merely because it has the potential to produce good.